-After each of our yoga studies, we asked the participants what effect the classes had had on them.
-We never mentioned the insula or interoception: in fact, we kept the discussion and explanation to a minimum so that they could focus inward.
-THE Here is a sample of their responses:
+After each of our yoga studies, we asked the participants what effect the classes had had onthem.
+We never mentioned the insula or interoception; in fact, we kept the discussion and explanation to a minimum so that they could focus inward.

-$\bullet \rightarrow ''My \text{-emotions-feel-more-powerful-Maybe-it's-just-that-I-can-recognize-them-now." \label{eq:starses}$

-- "I-can express my feelings more-because I-can-recognize-them-more.-I-feel-them-inmy-body, recognize-them, and address them."¶ - → "I-now-see-choices, multiple-paths.
-I-can-decide-and-I-can-choose-my-life, it-doesn'thave-to-be-repeated-or-be-experienced-like-a-child."¶ - → "l-was-able-to-move-my-body-and-be-in-my-body-in-a-safe-place-and-without-hurtingmyself/getting-hurt.¶
+- → "My-emotions-feel-more-powerful.
+Maybe-it's just that I-can-recognize them-now." ¶ - + "I-can express my-feelings more-because-I-can-recognize-them-more-I-feel-them-in-my-body, recognize-them, and address them." - + "I-now-see-choices, multiple-paths.-I-can-decide-and-I-can-choose-my-life, it-doesn't-have-to-be-repeated-or-be-experienced-like-a-child." - "I-was-able-to-move-my-body-and-be-in-my-body-in-a-safe-place-and-without-hurting-myself/getting-hurt."